a-bobade/Barbing-salon-website/README.md

 - Then install the project dependencies with:\
   pip install -r requirements.txt

-- Edit EMAIL configurations also in barbing/settings.py
+- Edit EMAIL configurations in barbing/settings.py

 - Now you can run the project with this command:\
   python manage.py runserver